-The Electric Division provides for reliability of its distribution system by configuring a majority of its distribution circuits in primary open loop arrangements, improving existing circuits, and installing adequate substation transformer capacity.
+The Electric Division provides for reliability of its distribution system by configuring most its distribution circuits in primary open loop arrangements, improving existing circuits, and installing adequate substation transformer capacity.
 Normal transformer and line loading are limited to provide sufficient margin to convey firm power requirements during an emergency or a switching operation, or for maintenance.